-Fish oil is known to be an excellent supplement for breastfeeding mums – it can promote good health and can also support the growth and development of your baby but it is also excellent for non breastfeeding mums and this is why we have included it in our Healthy Mummy plans as it is so good for all mums – and babies!
+Fish oil also is known to be an excellent supplement for breastfeeding mums – it can promote good health and can also support the growth and development of your baby but it is also excellent for non-breastfeeding mums this is why we have included it in our Healthy Mummy plans as it is so good for all mums and babies!

 Fish oils are essential for good cardiovascular health – they promote a healthy heart and could help to reduce your risk of heart disease.
 They also help to prevent a condition known as atherosclerosis and they decrease levels of bad cholesterol within the body whilst improving the levels of good cholesterol.